asinghchandel082/asinghchandel082/README.md

 <img src="AJAY SINGH CHANDEL.png" alt="logo" style="max-width: 100%;">
 <h2 align="center">Hi, This is Ajay Singh Chandel 👋</h2>

-I’m a **Data Analyst** with a strong passion for uncovering insights and optimizing processes through data.
-My journey into data analytics is a story of exploration, perseverance, and a drive to learn and grow.
-After completing my **Master's in Computer Applications (MCA)** in 2024 from **Kalinga Institute Of Industrial Technology, Bhubaneswar (KIIT University)**, I developed a keen interest in **data exploration and analytics**.
-During my MCA, I started learning tools like **SQL**, **Power BI**, and **Python**, which laid the foundation for my career in data.
-In 2023, I discovered **Data Analytics**, a field where data drives informed decision-making.
+I’m a **Data Analyst** with a passion for transforming data into actionable insights and optimizing business processes.
+My journey into data analytics is shaped by curiosity, continuous learning, and a dedication to growth.
+After completing my **Master's in Computer Applications (MCA)** in 2024 from **Kalinga Institute Of Industrial Technology, Bhubaneswar (KIIT University)**, I became deeply interested in **data analytics**.
+During my studies, I honed my skills in **SQL**, **Power BI**, and **Python**, which laid the foundation for my career.
+In **2023**, I discovered the world of **Data Analytics**, where I found the power of data to drive informed decision-making and strategic improvements.
+Since then, I’ve worked on multiple projects to further develop my analytical skills and contribute to impactful data-driven solutions.

+## 🛠 Technical Skills

+I have developed a strong technical foundation with expertise in **Programming Languages** such as **Python**, utilizing libraries like **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn** for data manipulation and visualization.
+In **Database Management**, I am proficient in **SQL** and **MongoDB**, and I use **Microsoft Excel** and **Power BI** as my primary tools for data analysis and reporting.
+My **core competencies** include **Data Analytics**, **Data Visualization**, **Data Reporting**, **Research and Analysis**, and **Problem Solving**, which I apply to extract valuable insights and support data-driven decision-making.
+Additionally, I am familiar with the **Software Development Lifecycle (SDLC)**, **ETL Processes**, and **Dashboard Design**, which further enhances my ability to work on diverse data projects.

+## 💼 Experience

+In my role as a **Data Analyst Intern** at **KultureHire** from **November 2024 to April 2025**, I gained hands-on experience working with large datasets.
+I collected, cleaned, and standardized raw survey data related to **Gen Z’s career aspirations**, ensuring data accuracy and consistency.
+I built interactive **Excel dashboards** using pivot tables to showcase trends in career choices, salary expectations, and job preferences, making complex data easily understandable for stakeholders.
+I also designed dynamic, stakeholder-oriented dashboards in **Power BI** to visualize workforce insights and support decision-making processes.
+During this internship, I wrote **SQL queries** to extract, join, and filter data for deeper analysis and validation.
+Furthermore, I contributed to a **Gartner report** by creating **5W1H documentation** (Who, What, When, Where, Why, How), which provided structured and actionable insights to business leaders.
+I worked closely with key stakeholders to tailor reporting solutions to meet their business intelligence goals.

+**Tools Used:** Excel, SQL, Power BI Desktop, Power BI Service

 ## 🛠 Certifications and Real-World Experiences
 - Introduction To Data Analytics.